viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ### Add as a local module

-Whether you've downloaded the `colorfilter` module, or written your own color filtering module, the next step is to add the module to your smart machine:
+Whether you've downloaded the `colorfilter` module, or written your own color filtering module, the next step is to add the module to your smart machine as a local module:

 1. Navigate to the **Config** tab of your robot's page in the [Viam app](https://app.viam.com/robots).
 1. Select the **Modules** subtab and scroll to the **Add local module** section.